Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 ### Task 2 : Testing Sensitivity Label Impact by Sending and Checking an Encrypted Document

 In addition to content marking, the label protection setting was set for encryption.
 Per the permissions that were configured with this label, members of the finance group can co-author documents with this label applied and users in the Contoso tenant can view (or any document/email with the label applied).
-In this task you will send this document to an email address to which you have access (ie., a personal email address) and that is NOT part of the WWLxZZZZ.OnMicrosoft.com domain and see what happens when you try to open the attachment.
+In this task you will send this document to an email address to which you have access (ie., a personal email address) and that is NOT part of this domain and see what happens when you try to open the attachment.

 >**Note**: These steps demonstrate the practical impact of the sensitivity label, showcasing how protection settings and permissions affect the opening of the document in a real-world scenario.